mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “I had the idea of video chatting Kent, just short but frequent calls.
 I remember you and I video chatting later that night, and it felt natural.
 Like, we feel comfortable just doing something like that.
 Plus, I know you said that you video chat with Christian every day.
 So I texted Kent about the idea, but I haven’t heard from him.”

-“Hm, that is a little fishy,” Gyuna said.
+“Hm, that's a little fishy,” Gyuna said.

 “When did you and Christian start video chatting?”

-“Hm, I can call Christian right now.”
+“I can call him right now.”
 So Gyuna did.
 “Hey, look who I’m with.”
 She turned the camera towards me.

 “Hey, baby girl,” Christian said to me as he made smooching noises.